SageHourihan/SageHourihan/README.md

 ### I am currently learning 💡

-Currently I am learning about pentesting and CTFs.
-I am utalizing websites like TryHackMe, Vulnhub, and HackTheBox.
-CTFs and Bug Bountys are my recent obsession.
+Currently I am learning NodeJs.

 ### Goals ☘️

 _these are short and long term goals that I will (hopefully) update_

-- Complete a CTF challenge without reading a walkthrough
-- Submit a bug bounty and have it triaged and fixed
-- Program more in Go
+- Program more in Javascript
+- Build and deploy to production a website using NodeJs